 Any act of academic dishonesty, including cheating, plagiarism (see below), fabrication and inappropriate/disruptive classroom behavior are violations of the Student Code of Conduct at Bellevue College.
-Examples of unacceptable behavior include, but are not limited to, talking out of turn, arriving late or leaving early without a valid reason, allowing cell phones/pagers to ring, and inappropriate behavior toward the instructor or classmates.
 The instructor can refer any violation of the Student Code of Conduct to the Dean of Student Success for investigation.
 Specific student rights, responsibilities, and appeal procedures are listed in the Student Code of Conduct at: Student Code